|

 Description

-"When it comes to cooking, there are twelve
+"When it comes to cooking, there are twelve seasons,"

-seasons," says Alfred Portale, the world-renowned
+says Alfred Portale, the world-renowned chef of the

-because crucial ingredients peak at different
+ingredients peak at different points during the traditional

-also because each month carries with it a unique
+four seasons, but also because each month carries

-set of emotions and associations.
+with it a unique set of emotions and associations.

 Alfred